weikailin/cs3120-toc/Spring-2025/syllabus.md

   calendar](https://calendar.google.com/calendar/u/2?cid=MjkyZThkZGIzNWZiZmIwNzExMDI0MzVkYjI4MjI1NDdlZjg5MWFiNjZkZmQ3ZWIwMGUwNzVlMGVhNTRhNDViZEBncm91cC5jYWxlbmRhci5nb29nbGUuY29t).
 Students
   are expected to subscribe to this calendar and be aware of deadlines that are posted there.

-**Ed Discussion:** We will use the [course Piazza](https://piazza.com/virginia/spring2026/cs3120) for most other course communications.
-We expect students to receive messages we send to the `Announcement` category as well as any direct messages we send to you on Ed.
+**Ed Discussion:** We will use the [course Ed Discussion server](https://edstem.org/us/courses/68988/discussion/) for most other course communications.
+We expect students to receive messages we send to the `General` category as well as any direct messages we send to you on Ed.

-If you have questions about assignments that will be relevant to other students, please ask them in the corresponding folders, such as `hw1`.
+If you have questions about course materials or assignments that will be relevant to other students, please ask them in the `Problem Sets` or `Lectures` channel.
 This will get the fastest response, since all of the course staff and students will see your question there and be able to respond to it.
 Asking questions anonymously is allowed.

-Although Piazza enables "realtime" communication, you should not expect instant answers to questions there, but should expect a response within 24 hours (even on weekdays).
+Although Ed enables "realtime" communication, you should not expect instant answers to questions there, but should expect a response within 24 hours (even on weekdays).

-**Email:** Managing email for a large class like this is difficult, and you should use the course Piazza for questions about the course content that are relevant to all students.
+**Email:** Managing email for a large class like this is difficult, and you should use the course Ed Discussion for questions about the course content that are relevant to all students.
 If you have personal questions or things to discuss with the course staff, please do this by emailing the instructor ([wklin-course@virginia.edu](mailto:wklin-course@virginia.edu)).

 ## Assignments and Exams

-### Problem Sets
-  Most learning in this course is done by working to solve problems on your own and in collaboration with others.
+**Problem Sets.** Most learning in this course is done by working to solve problems on your own and in collaboration with others.
 We will have a problem set due most weeks in the course (typically on Fridays at 10:00pm).
 See the course calendar for specific due